holochain/docs-pages/src/pages/concepts/7_validation.md

 Let's review what we've covered so far.

 1. Holochain is a framework for building apps that let peers directly share data without needing the protective oversight of a central server.
-2. Holochain’s two pillars of integrity are [intrinsic data validity and peer witnessing](../1_the_basics/#how-holochain-does-things-differently).
+2. Holochain's two pillars of integrity are [intrinsic data validity and peer witnessing](../1_the_basics/#how-holochain-does-things-differently).
 The first defines what correct data looks like, while the second uses the strength of many eyes to detect discrepancies and changes.
 3. Each type of app entry can contain any sort of binary data whose correctness is determined by validation rules written into the application.
 4. Peer validators use those rules to analyze entries and spread news about bad actors, triggering an immune response in the network.

 Holochain is the engine that allows peers to move data around, validate it, and take action based on validation results. **Your DNA is simply a collection of functions for creating, accessing, and validating data.** The design of these functions is critical to the success of your app because they define the membranes of safety between the user and the stuff she receives from others via the DHT.
-An agent’s running DNA prevents her from creating invalid data and protects her from accepting other people’s invalid data.
+An agent's running DNA prevents her from creating invalid data and protects her from accepting other people's invalid data.
 Well-designed validation rules protect everyone, while buggy validation rules leave them vulnerable.

 ## 'Remembering' validation results

 Some entries can be computationally expensive to validate.
 In a currency app, for example, the validity of a transaction depends on the account balances of both transacting parties, which is the sum of all their prior transactions.
 The validity of each of those transactions depends on the account balance at the time, plus the validity of the account balance of the people they transacted with, and so on and so on.
-The data is deeply interconnected; you don’t want to wait while the coffee shop's payment terminal interrogates half the town's economic history when you’re trying to buy a cup of coffee and get to work.
+The data is deeply interconnected; you don't want to wait while the coffee shop's payment terminal interrogates half the town's economic history when you're trying to buy a cup of coffee and get to work.

-The DHT offers a shortcut—it remembers the validation results of existing entries.
-You can ask the validators of the parties’ previous transactions if they detected any problems.
+The DHT offers a shortcut --- it remembers the validation results of existing entries.
+You can ask the validators of the parties' previous transactions if they detected any problems.
 You can assume that they have done the same thing for the transaction prior to those and so on.
-As long as you trust a decent number of your peers to be playing by the rules, the validation results attached to the most recent entry ‘proves’ the validity of all the entries before it.
+As long as you trust a decent number of your peers to be playing by the rules, the validation results attached to the most recent entry 'proves' the validity of all the entries before it.

 You can also consult the agent activity authority for any peer you're unsure of.
 They hold a copy of any past evidence of malicious activity, along with a record of all of the peer's source chain actions that show whether they've tried to change their history.